espericuella/sql_convert/README.md

 It will create files in dist/sql directory with functions :
 * auth.user_delete(id integer)
 * auth.user_get(id integer)
-* auth.user_list(filter varchar) - filter is prepared for Angular Materials Server Side pagination
+* auth.user_search(filter varchar) - filter is prepared for Angular Materials Server Side pagination
 * auth.user_save(user varchar) - parameter is JSONB object cast on varchar.
 If id more than zero - will update data, else - will create new record.